moreorover/dev-academy-vue-frontend/README.md

+# Commentary

+I'm concerned about tasks 5 and 6 if I have done these correctly.
+I'm not familiar with Vue JS at all.
+Task 5 asks to implement computed field for palindrome calculations, however, I was not able to do do a computed field, instead, I did it using method field.
+Based on my research these fields are used for document element events handling.
+Tried to implement this field using filters, however, returned boolean value would be ignored within HTML syntax and would always be read as false regardless of its state.
+Hope this helps.

 # Answer Dev Academy UI Technical Test - Vue

 ### ⚠️ **Do not fork** this repository.
 Download a copy and push to your own repository. ⚠️